gradescope/autograder_samples/manual_docker.md

 Beyond this, there are no other requirements on the structure of your Docker image, so you can organize it as you wish.

+## Private Docker Hub Repositories

+If your Docker Hub repository is private, you'll need to give the user `gradescopeecs` access to your repository.
+You may want to do this to make sure that students cannot download your autograder image.